 I have not been so diligent in posting the newest compliance reports issued annually by the US state department.
 One reason, they have been gutted in an unbelievable way.
 I guess the need to “show results” by the new administration of “hope and change”, with the reality not so optimistic, my and few other cases of children abducted to Poland have been completely ignored.

 You can visit this State Department web page to get the listing of all reports.
-Continue reading “The list of Hague Convention Compliance reports by the US State Department”
+Continue reading “The list of the Hague Convention Compliance reports by the US State Department”

 My last story was on the 2007 Compliance (or rather lack of) Report on Hague Convention Cases, prepared annually by the US State Department for the United States Congress.
 Here are my thoughts on the newest report.
 Has anything improved, or do we get another very pretty, but disappointing report, with many unanswered questions?
 You be the judge.